 An autopsy was conducted even though authorities hadn't recovered many bones, most notably the girl's skull, months after she was reported missing.
 Several bones showed cutting tool marks consistent with dismemberment.

-During the hearing, Dietrich and Adam Baker begged Elisa Baker to tell them where the rest of the remains were located.
+During the hearing, Dietrich and Adam Baker begged Elisa Baker to tell them where the rest of the remains were located."What I truly want to see is Zahra be given the dignity and respect she deserves," Dietrich said.

 Elisa Baker's lawyer, Scott Reilly, said without his client's help, Zahra's partial remains might not have been found.
 He said his client was "truly sorry" for all the pain she caused and pleaded guilty to help bring closure to the girl's family and the community.